 The Imperial MBA programme has played an essential role in my career development.
 Imperial is a well-respected institution globally, and the MBA was helpful to unlock even more career growth opportunities for me.
-The content and delivery of courses like leadership, organisational behaviour and strategy were also quite important for navigating the leadership roles.
+The content and delivery of topics like leadership, organisational behaviour and strategy were also quite important for navigating the leadership roles.

 I was able to move into Nigeria to take on the role of Head, Digital Innovation Labs at First Bank of Nigeria, one of the largest financial institutions in Nigeria, even before the completion of the MBA.

 I found it helpful to hit the ground running when I started the programme.
 If you want a change career path or gain a promotion, you should not wait to complete your MBA before you start looking for those opportunities or visibly positioning yourself for the next level through value add to your organisation.
-Start applying the knowledge gained during the course outside the Schools’ boundaries as soon as possible.
+Start applying the knowledge gained during the programme outside the Schools’ boundaries as soon as possible.

 How do you plan to use the skills and knowledge you gained during the programme within your career going forward?

 The MBA has undoubtedly expanded my perspectives and changed the way I think about and approach certain things for the better.
-The skills and knowledge gained during the course are a part of me now and all very relevant within my career and even beyond.
+The skills and knowledge gained during the programme are a part of me now and all very relevant within my career and even beyond.